 In addition, looking for a food that is easy to digest is another thing many pet parents look for.
 An easily digestible dog food is important for seniors who may have developed sensitivities over the course of their lives or have developed health issues that make it harder for them to digest certain ingredients.

 Senior Dog Nutritional Needs

 There are a few things you should look for as far as nutritional requirements for senior dogs.
 A low fat, high fiber dog food that’s also a low sodium dog food is what you should be looking for.

-Low fat dog food is important for all of the reasons we’ve discussed already, but especially because obesity in senior dogs is extremely common.
+Low fat dog food and low calorie dog food is important for all of the reasons we’ve discussed already, but especially because obesity in senior dogs is extremely common.
 Feeding your senior dog a low fat diet is important to make sure that they’re not putting on extra pounds that could put extra stress on their body as they age.
 If your senior is at a healthy weight, low fat dog food will also help them maintain that weight to avoid other obesity-related health issues as well.